ViktorHaag/old-huron-archive/content/projects/runequest/intro.rst

 +++
 title = "RuneQuest player intro" description = """
-Glorantha as a gaming setting with decades of material created for it, and this can make it intimidating.
-However, intimate knowledge of all that is really needed to start playing and have fun in the setting.
+Glorantha is a gaming setting with decades of material created for it, and this can make it intimidating.
+However, intimate knowledge of all that isn't really needed to start playing and have fun in the setting.
 Here is a player introduction that describes a common knowledge starting place for players in my *RuneQuest* game.